AtB-AS/atb-bff/Readme.md

 ## Architecture

-The runtime is written in Typescript and runs on Node.js
+The runtime is written in TypeScript and runs on Node.js

 - HTTP server framework: [Hapi](https://hapi.dev)
   - Request and response validation is performed by